 Transportation of Gas

-Preparation of transportation agreements between Principal and Transporter(s) of Gas.
+Evaluation of downstream costs associated with location of proposed Gas supply.

+1 Principal shall designate Marketer as agent with respect to Principal’s Transportation Service Agreements on Northwest Pipeline.
+Seller’s scheduling activity shall include making nominations and receiving confirmations each day and receiving all reports relating to pipeline imbalance.

 Aggregation of Transporter’s invoices onto monthly Marketer invoices.

-Advice and assistance to Principal with regard to transportation contracts between Principal and Transporter (Washington Water Power).

 Review of operational requirements on Transporter and conform to changes in pipeline operations to maximize deliveries of required supply.

-Planning with producers to secure transportation capacity as available to complement increases in demand.

 Optimization of daily and seasonally unutilized transportation capacity, given operational constraints of Transporter.

 Tracking of pipeline imbalances and management of day-to-day inventory levels on Washington Water Power system.
 The Parties acknowledge that pipeline and other operating conditions may result in unintentional fluctuations in the amount of Gas being delivered.
 The Parties shall: